pablosalvador10/pablosalvador10/README.md

 ## About

-I work on Microsoft's Forward Deployment Engineering (FDE) team, partnering with the world's most advanced organizations on high-stakes, high-complexity AI deployments where edge cases are the norm.
+I work on Microsoft's Forward Deployment Engineering (FDE) DELTA team, partnering with the world's most advanced organizations on high-stakes, high-complexity AI deployments where edge cases are the norm.
 My focus: building things that matter at scale, always grounded in a strong ROI-driven mindset.

 ---